I FIGHT FOR BEAUTY

 I'm in my house on the San Mateo Peninsula, south of San Francisco.
 In the lower corner of the window I can just see a steeple.
 A church next door?
 I don't recall a church...
 Or is that a much bigger tower, much further off?
 My internal compass says it's south, yet the window faces north...
 Then, just as I'm completely disoriented...

 I look more closely.
+The picture's glowing.
+Literally.
 This isn't my original, but a cunning, unauthorized copy... done in neon!
 It's a marquee for a strip joint next door, not a church!
 That's why it's rising and falling.

 My dream's been turned to a stripshow ad!